psych-ds/psychds-validator/README.md

 By default, the validator only outputs errors that it finds in the dataset.
 To show warnings as well, add the `--showWarnings` tag to the end of the command.

+## Testing
+To run the testing suite for the application, navigate to the base directory and run the command:

+`deno test --allow-net --allow-read --allow-env`

 ## Basis of the Code
 The core infrastructure is derived explicitly from the [BIDS Deno-based CLI validator](https://github.com/bids-standard/bids-validator/tree/master/bids-validator/src).